 The museum is also much different today than it was nearly fifty years ago.
 The director, Eriks Garsvo, says, “I love being able to bring the history of the county to the next generation.
 The museum is visited by people from all over and most are surprised to see how big we are and how much [information and history] we have considering where we are located.”

 Joining Harvest Hosts

 Owyhee County Museum became a Harvest Host in 2019.
 So far they have hosted a variety of RVers, from single ladies traveling the country to entire families on vacation.
 All visitors tend to love the museum and usually spend the good part of a morning or afternoon exploring it.
-An additional perk is that the museum allows Harvest Hosts members to plug in for free to the power panel out back.
+An additional perk is that the museum allows Harvest Hosts members to plug into the power panel out back.
 They also have water hookups, making the museum an ideal stay after a stint of dry camping to recharge batteries and refill on fresh water.
 Host reviews rave about the museum directors’ friendliness and welcoming attitude.
 They also mention the beautiful local scenery, and, of course, the impressiveness of the museum.

 Museum moderators would like RVers to know that visitors should plan to arrive there early to see the museum by 4pm.
 Those coming from out of state will most likely be coming from another time zone.
 It’s important to remember to calculate the traveling time, as the museum is in Mountain Time, but is surrounded by states on Pacific time.

 In addition, moderators say that when staying at the museum, you will experience dark night skies.
 This is perfect for stargazing and night photography, so don’t forget to pack your telescope or camera!
 In addition, it’s best to arrive at the museum early in the day.
 This will allow you to experience a ride in a 1915 Model-T and learn how to start a 1940 tractor.